 About a decade and a half ago, luxury travel meant something entirely different from what it does today.
 Today, it is not just about kicking back and relaxing in a spa, wine in hand, deep, glorious massages and getting pampered in general.
 Five- or seven-star luxury retreats is not all it takes to make a vacation luxurious.
 What matters is the destination and the experience.
 People all over the world are now concentrating more on the experience part of traveling than anything else.
 Destinations that let you experience adventures of a lifetime as well as pamper you to your very bones seem to be making the cut more and more.
 Some even do not seem to prefer obvious displays of wealth, preferring to spend their money on what gives them access to newer experiences.

 Right now, according to the industry’s latest research, luxury travel is experiential and subjective.
-Perhaps this is why the definition of luxury destinations and travel has changed over the decade, and newer names are coming up and gaining popularity.
+Perhaps this is why the definition of luxury destinations and travel has changed over the decade, and newer names are coming up and gaining popularity because of their specialisation.
+To enjoy the romantic aura, traveler’s are preferring London, to enjoy diverse culture, India; to enjoy breakfast, Gatlinburg and much more.
 So, without further ado, here are the top destinations that have made a name for themselves as up and coming luxury travel destinations over the past few years:

 Three Of The Most Luxurious Emerging Destinations